Mold growth inside ceiling cavity with exposed insulation and stained wooden joists after moisture damage

 How Mold Spreads Inside Ceiling Spaces

-Once mold begins growing inside a ceiling cavity, it rarely stays contained in one location.
-Mold spreads along structural surfaces, particularly wood framing and insulation.
+Once mold begins growing inside a ceiling cavity, it can spread along wood framing, insulation, ceiling seams, and nearby openings.

 Typical spread patterns include: